robomq/robomq.io/docs/applicationIntegration.md

 Message Queue based integration system do not enforce any data format or type of content.
 Any type of media or content can be delivered using Message Queues.
 The producer and consumer of the message can decide and process any kind of the messages.

-*To learn more details about the benefits of message queues built on AMQP protocol, refer to [AMQP website](http://www.amqp.org)*
+*To learn more details about the benefits of message queues built on AMQP protocol, refer to <a href="https://www.amqp.org" target="_blank">AMQP website</a>*

-*Learn about RabbitMQ and the details of its implementation of AMQP, read more at [RabbitMQ website](https://www.rabbitmq.com)*
+*Learn about RabbitMQ and the details of its implementation of AMQP, read more at <a href="https://www.rabbitmq.com" target="_blank">RabbitMQ website</a>*